 What are you good at?
-Are there any services that you’d prefer to offer?
+Are there any specific services that you’d prefer to offer?
 When I first started, I offered social media services, blog management services, and even technical services.

 As time went on, I narrowed down my offerings and also upleveled my skills to include some services that may pay more, like project management and team management.

 When you first start, choose what you’re comfortable with.
 You can always change it later!

 The same goes for your rates.
 I’ve seen many VAs start at $15-$20 per hour.
 Just remember that as a business owner, you have to cover your overhead, technology, taxes, and more.
 So find the amount you need to live on, and tack on an extra $5-$10 an hour to help cover other necessities like these if you didn’t factor them into your rates already.

 3. Make It All Legal